xdan/jodit/src/plugins/add-new-line/README.md

-# Plugin allow to append new block before/after text
+# Plugin for Appending New Blocks Before and After Text

-Adds an interface element - a floating button that appears at the edges of images or tables and allows you to add a paragraph before or after them.
+The plugin adds an interface element called a floating button which appears at the edge of images or tables.

-This is convenient when there is no free space in front of the image to place the cursor.
+This button allows you to insert a new paragraph before or after the selected text, making it easier to fit your text into the available space.